CryptoSwift

 AES

-Notice regarding padding: Manual padding of data is optional, and CryptoSwift is using PKCS7 padding by default.
-If you need to manually disable/enable padding, you can do this by setting parameter for AES class
+Notice regarding padding: Manual padding of data is optional, and CryptoSwift uses PKCS7 padding by default.
+If you need to manually disable or enable padding, configure the AES initializer explicitly.

 Variant of AES encryption (AES-128, AES-192, AES-256) depends on given key length: